galenscovell/Cartographer/README.md

 ======

 <b>Description:</b>
-<blockquote>Cave and maze creator coded in Java (1.8).
+<blockquote>Cave and maze creator coded in Java.
 Utilizes cellular automata and an elegant interface to construct randomized and varied pixel worlds.
-I'm having a lot of fun adding functionality to it, so check back for updates.</blockquote>
+I'm having a lot of fun adding functionality to it, so check back for updates!</blockquote>

 <b>Features:</b>
 * Cellular automata for spontaneous creation of a grid-based world